-Tommy joined Dunfermline on 1 July 1960 from Leicester City for £2,600, with the objective of bringing professionalism to the club.
+Jock Stein signed Tommy for Dunfermline on 1 July 1960 from Leicester City for £2,600, with the objective of bringing professionalism to the club.
 He had previously played for Hibernian before moving south to Wolves in April 1954.

-An outside right, he made his debut for Dunfermline at the age of thirty in August 1960, scoring once in a 5-2 win over Airdrie.
+Tommy made his debut for Dunfermline at the age of thirty in August 1960, scoring once in a 5-2 win over Airdrie.
 In all he made 85 appearances for the Pars, scoring 23 goals.
 Two of the goals came during a tremendous performance in the Cup Winners Cup against Hungarian masters, Ujpest Dozsa.

 Tommy cruelly missed both the cup final and cup final replay as he had been hospitalised the night before the final with appendicitis.
 By co-incidence, the Celtic full back, Jim Kennedy, who would have marked Tommy, suffered the same fate on the eve of the replay.

 One of his most telling contributions was a# mentor to the talented youngster, Alexa Edwards.
-At the end of Season 1962/63, with his place in the team being taken by Edwards, After scoring 23 goals in 85 matches Tommy was given a free transfer and he moved up the coast to Raith Rovers, where he reached the semi final of the Scottish Cup.
+At the end of season 1962/63, with his place in the team being taken by Edwards, After scoring 23 goals in 85 matches Tommy was given a free transfer and he moved to Raith Rovers, where he reached the semi final of the Scottish Cup.
 Tommy scored in the 5-2 defeat to Celtic but the Rovers were also relegated.